Driver Routing and Scheduling with Synchronization Constraints: Experimental Setup

 \subsection{Instances}

 We derive our instances from a large real-world data set provided by Flixbus, a leading coach company in Europe.
 This data set comprises more than 3,000 rides to be executed all over Europe on a single day in the summer high season of 2019.
-It includes all stops to be visited on each ride, scheduled departure times at bus stops, and the subcontractor responsible for executing the ride.
-Additionally, we have a list of service stations available for driver exchanges.
+It includes all stops to be visited on each ride, scheduled departure times at bus stops, the travel duration for every ride segment, and the subcontractor responsible for executing the ride.
+Additionally, Flixbus provided us with the geocoordinates of service stations available for driver exchanges.
+To approximate the travel duration to and from service stations, we first calculate the orthodromic distance with the Haversine formula and then multiply this distance with a conversion factor provided by Flixbus.

 We create instances from this data set as follows: first, we transform the scheduled departure time $\tau_v$ of every customer node $v \in \setOfNodesFlat \backslash \{0\}$ into time windows $[\paramEarliestDep_{v}, \paramLatestDep_{v}]$ of width $\paramTimeWindowSize$, such that $\paramEarliestDep_{v} = \tau_v - \frac{\paramTimeWindowSize}{2}$ and $\paramLatestDep_{v} = \tau_v + \frac{\paramTimeWindowSize}{2}$.
 Based on the time window of a node and the level of time discretization $\paramIntervalLength$, we define the set of discrete departure times as described in Section \ref{ss:graphRepr}.
 Next, we exclude service stations that cannot be visited within the detour limit $\paramDetourLimit$ for each ride.
 Finally, as drivers may steer only buses of their company, we separate the data by subcontractor, which leads to 351 instances.
 These instances vary considerably in terms of size and complexity.
 Therefore, we cluster them into three groups depending on the number of time-expanded arcs $\setOfArcsTimeExp$: i) small instances with $|\setOfArcsTimeExp| < 1,000$, ii) medium instances with $1,000 \leq |\setOfArcsTimeExp| < 5,000$, and iii) large instances with $5,000 \leq |\setOfArcsTimeExp|$.
 Table \ref{tab:instanceAttrTd10} gives an overview of aggregated instance attributes for each group, displaying the number of rides ($|\setOfRides|$), the number of ride segments ($|\mathcal{RS}|$), the number of non-time-expanded nodes ($|\setOfNodesFlat|$), the number of customer locations ($\sum_{r \in \setOfRides} |\mathcal{C}_{r}|$), and the number of available service stations ($\sum_{r \in \setOfRides} | \setOfServiceStationsPerR |$).
 For all instances, we consider a time window width of $\paramTimeWindowSize = 10$ minutes, a detour limit of $\paramDetourLimit = 10$ minutes, and a time discretization of $\paramIntervalLength = 10$ minutes, if not stated otherwise.
 Note that we further decompose some of the instances into independent sub-instances.
 If a subcontractor operates multiple ride sets that do not share any bus stops or service stations, there is no possibility to transfer drivers between rides of different sets.
 Consequently, we optimize driver routes and schedules for these sets independently.